-The Vice President for Research will provide the investigation committee with the charge, which will include: (1) the purpose of the formal investigation; (2) copies of the allegations and the inquiry report; (3) responsibilities of the investigation committee, as set forth below; (4) the requirements needed to support a finding of research misconduct; and (5) the expected timeframe for formal investigation (consistent with applicable regulatory requirements, if any).
+The Vice President for Research will provide the charge to the investigation committee, which will include: (1) the purpose of the formal investigation, (2) copies of the allegations and the inquiry report, (3) responsibilities of the investigation committee, as set forth below, (4) the requirements needed to support a finding of research misconduct, and (5) the expected timeframe for formal investigation (consistent with applicable regulatory requirements, if any).
 The committee will also be provided with a copy of SPG 303.03 and its associated procedures.